andyQcFN/semi-surpervised-cell-matching/README.md

 * the “train” folder includes a pre-trained generator model that allows the generation of synthetic cell registration data.
 It also includes the script “CenterSurr.py” that allows you to train a center-surround network from scratch.

 * the “test” folder includes a pre-trained center-surround network and a testing python script to perform cell registration on an example dataset.
 Note the input file formats to the python script.

+Special thanks to Dr. Fung and Dr. Wong supervising me throughout this project